abaya7721/CSVReaderJava/README.md

 	* Opens a csv file using a path
 	* Uses try catch to handle opening file with resources and catch IO exception if file not found
 	* Reads from the opened file
+	* Get header
-	* Closes the file
+	* Gets all other lines in file
 	* Creates List<String> records from the file to handle operations for it

-2. Class RecordHandler
+2. Class RecordService
 	* FileReader instance
 	* String category
 	* Determines the available categories